 How do I choose the best gloves for running in cold weather?

-There are endless choices for running gloves, and personal preference plays largely into what will work for you.
+There are endless choices for running gloves, and personal preference plays into what will work for you.
 The hands are often the hardest part of the body to keep warm while running, mainly because of lower blood circulation levels, and the right gloves need to fit correctly.
 Gloves that are too tight can reduce blood circulation even more and make cold hands even colder.

 What are the best socks for running in cold weather?